nynasakina/-StyleCode-/README.md

 ## Future Works
-The following add-on features may be considered in future iterations of StyleCode app:
+The following add-on features may be considered to be added in StyleCode app

 - User Login and Authentication
 - User manage booking